Configuration

 /data.
 Without it, secrets are lost when the container restarts. - Set

-SIRR_MASTER_KEYvia a Docker secret or your orchestrator's secret management, not in plain text in a compose file. - Use
+SIRR_MASTER_ENCRYPTION_KEYandSIRR_MASTER_API_KEYvia Docker secrets or your orchestrator's secret management, not in plain text in a compose file. - Use

 SIRR_HOST=0.0.0.0(the default) inside the container and restrict access at the network level with a reverse proxy. - Set